PhilKubz/Challenge_09_README_Generator/README.md

 * A `.gitignore` file must be created that includes `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
 Create the `.gitignore` file before doing an `npm install`.

 * The repo must include a `package.json` with the required dependencies.
 By using the `npm init` command you will establish this for usage.

+* Of the information used in this process, the Usaer Story and Acceptance Criteria were used as given from the prompt to display clarity of the program

+* The sample README.md created form this program is located inside the 'Develop' folder.
+This is the exact README.md file created in this video demonstration.